Erie Gauge War: Conflict

 On December 7, 1853, after swearing in 150 "special police constables", Mayor Alfred King led the police to the railroad bridge crossing State and French streets and, where engineers had marked the edges of the streets on the bridges, had sections of the bridges cut out.
 That evening, 7 mi away, the citizens of the town of Harborcreek, decided to pass their own ordinances, then proceeded to tear up tracks along the highway.
 Three days later, tracks of the new gauge were completed up to the city limits and that night the people of Harborcreek tore out the tracks again, knocked down a bridge, and even ploughed up a level crossing.
 An injunction was obtained by the railroad from the United States Circuit Court in Pittsburgh, and a United States Marshal was dispatched to Harborcreek.
 Upon arriving in Harborcreek, the marshal served it to one of the officials of Harborcreek and pointed out the seal of the United States.
 The official promptly threw it on the ground, stomped it with his heel, and declared the heel mark "the seal of Harborcreek."

 The most serious incident occurred on December 27, 1853, when a train of railroad officials and workers on the new line was stopped outside of Harborcreek by a crowd of people ripping up the tracks.
 An official shot at one of the men in the crowd and knocked him unconscious.
 The crowd, who believed the man to be dead, chased the official back on to his train.
 After two or three members of the crowd forced their way on to the train, the train reversed and "headed at full speed for the state line".
 Once across the border, the train stopped, and stowaways from Harborcreek were sent back over the border into Pennsylvania.

 Finally, on February 1, 1854, the railroad ran a train through Erie without change.
 But civil disturbances continued for years.
 Townspeople were assaulted, the local newspaper's building was torn down and the ruins burnt, and the Presbyterian church split in two.
-The matter caused such hard feelings that people avoided discussing it for years afterwards in order to avoid starting arguments.
+The matter was so contentious that discussing it remained taboo for years afterwards.